ramarty/covid-social-media-analysis/DataWork/google_trends/02a_analysis_with_refstat/05_analysis_with_restat.md

     title = "States ordered by COVID-19 deaths up to June 28th, 2020",
     x = "State",
     y = "COVID-19 Deaths",
-    fill = "Search activity for I can't smell reported by Google", caption = "The white boxes indicate the date in which I can't smell\nappeared in Google Trends for the first time in each state", subtitle = "States where Google reported I can't smell searches are more affected by COVID-19,\nand the searches appeared earlier for most-affected states"
+    fill = "Search activity for \"I can't smell\" reported by Google", caption = "The white boxes indicate the date in which \"I can't smell\"\nappeared in Google Trends for the first time in each state", subtitle = "States where Google reported \"I can't smell\" searches are more affected by COVID-19,\nand the searches appeared earlier for most-affected states"
   ) +
   theme_light()
 ```